What is First Steps?

 First Steps services are in every city/town in Indiana .
 However, nine different regional offices (known as “Clusters”) serve the different counties.
 If you do not live in one of the counties listed above, then check the State Link at http://www.in.gov/fssa/4655.htm for your county or call our office and we will get you the contact information for your local office.

-Our offices are located in Corydon, Evansville, Ferdinand, Georgetown, Salem, Washington, and Terre Haute however, our appointments take place at your home or any other location that is convenient for you.
+Our offices are located in Corydon, Evansville, Ferdinand, New Albany, Salem, Washington, and Terre Haute however, our appointments take place at your home or any other location that is convenient for you.

 What does it mean for a child to have a developmental delay or a diagnosed condition that has a high probability of resulting in a developmental delay?